 |Department||OPD District Operations|

-The Office of the Public Defender is a statewide independent agency charged with providing superior legal representation for indigent defendants.
-The agency's vision is Justice, Fairness and Dignity for all.
-Employees are committed to the core values of culture of excellence, client centered representation, tenacious advocacy, and are united in achieving the agency's mission.
+The Office of the Public Defender is a statewide independent agency charged with providing superior legal representation to indigent defendants in criminal and other incarcerable cases.
+The agency’s vision is Justice, Fairness and Dignity for All.
+Employees are committed to the core values of culture of excellence, client centered representation, tenacious advocacy, and are united in achieving the agency’s mission.

 The Office of the Public Defender is seeking detailed oriented applicants with legal secretarial experience who are familiar with legal terminology and possess excellent organizational and writing skills, as well as, problem solving skills and significant customer service experience with the ability to work independently.
 We are looking for someone who knows how to create/format pleadings, motions and discovery documents.
-The Administrative Aide will be responsible for providing secretarial support, maintaining the day-to-day operations of the office, data entry of case information, and efiling through MDEC (Maryland Electronic Courts) for our Glen Burnie District Court Office.
+The Administrative Aide will be responsible for providing secretarial support, maintaining the day-to-day operations of the office, data entry of case information, and efiling through MDEC (Maryland Electronic Courts).
 This position involves significant client contact to provide and gather information over the phone and in person.
+Travel between Cumberland and Oakland offices will be required, as will occasional travel to Baltimore.

 LOCATION OF POSITION